Let’s Grow Your Business

 OCF’s Specifications are truly an open standard committed to broad scale interoperability.
 The Open Connectivity Foundation enables manufacturers to leverage all of the benefits of an open source, open standards community to quickly create and implement reliable, secure device discovery and connectivity across operating systems, platforms, transports, and vendors.

-IoTivity and AllJoyn Open Source Projects are independent open source projects hosted at the Linux Foundation, allowing manufacturers to design products and innovate new applications by utilizing the code and OCF Specifications, bypassing the need to develop to every physical transport or operating system in order to maximize interoperability and market size.
+The IoTivity Open Source Project is an independent open source project hosted in GitHub, allowing manufacturers to design products and innovate new applications by utilizing the code and OCF Specifications, bypassing the need to develop to every physical transport or operating system in order to maximize interoperability and market size.

-With nearly 15 liaison agreements with industry leading organizations, OCF works with industry groups encouraging them to share their data models in tools like oneIoTa for reuse. oneIoTa, an open online tool created by OCF to encourage the design of interoperable device data models for IoT, enables users to create simple models for any IoT device (using RAML and JSON) in a matter of minutes.
+With nearly 15 liaison agreements with industry leading organizations, OCF works with industry groups encouraging them to share their data models in tools like oneIoTa for reuse. oneIoTa, an open online tool created by OCF to encourage the design of interoperable device data models for IoT, enables users to create simple models for any IoT device (using Open API Specification (OAS2.0) and JSON) in a matter of minutes.
 Visit www.oneIoTa.org.

-The easy-to-integrate architecture of IoTivity and AllJoyn and the openness of oneIoTa enables manufacturers to convert these organizational liaisons into working interoperable implementations, lowering the overall cost of development.
+The easy-to-integrate architecture of IoTivity and the openness of oneIoTa enables manufacturers to convert these organizational liaisons into working interoperable implementations, lowering the overall cost of development.

 Expand Across Devices and Industries